icod/idea-env/README.md

 # Live Templates
-A collection of live templates to be used in IntelliJ IDEA
+A collection of [live templates](https://www.jetbrains.com/help/idea/using-live-templates.html) to be used in IntelliJ IDEA.